Jožef Krajnc: Life

 Krajnc was born in Škale (today part of Velenje) in the Duchy of Styria to a farmer of the same name.
-From 1832 until 1841 he attended the Gymnasium in Celje, graduating with the Matura.
-From 1841 until 1845, he studied philosophy and law in Graz, obtaining a doctorate in both disciplines.
-From 1842 on, he financed his studies as a private tutor to a wealthy landowner's family in Graz and Bad Radkersburg.
-From 1845 on, Krajnc worked as judicial advisor first to the city council of Radkersburg, then to the council of Graz.
+From 1832 until 1841 he attended the high school in Celje, graduating with the matura.
+From 1841 to 1845, he studied philosophy and law in Graz, obtaining a doctorate in both disciplines.
+From 1842 onward, he financed his studies as a private tutor to a wealthy landowner's family in Graz and Bad Radkersburg.
+From 1845 onward, Krajnc worked as judicial advisor first to the city council of Radkersburg, then to the council of Graz.
 For a short time in 1847, he worked as a judge in Graz.

-In the course of the March Revolution, Krajnc served as a member of the Austrian Reichstag from 1848 to 1849, filling in for Vinzenz Gurnigg, who did not accept his mandate.
+During the March Revolution, Krajnc served as a member of the Austrian Reichstag from 1848 to 1849, filling in for Vinzenz Gurnigg who did not accept his term.
 Among other duties, Krajnc was a member of the Reichstag's constitutional committee.

-From 1850 on, Krajnc taught civil law at the University of Graz, first as an extraordinary, from 1852 on as ordinary professor.
+From 1850 on Krajnc taught civil law at the University of Graz, first as an extraordinary professor, from 1852 on as ordinary professor.
 His courses were given in Slovene.
-After his chair was dissolved in 1854, he worked for a short time as a consultant to the Austrian ministry of finances in Laibach, before receiving a teaching position for civil, business and exchange law at the Handelsakademie in Hermannstadt in 1855.
-Krajnc kept this position until 1870, when he became professor of Austrian civil law and German common law at the University of Innsbruck.
+After his chair was dissolved in 1854, he worked for a short time as a consultant to the Austrian ministry of finances in Laibach before receiving a teaching position for civil, business, and exchange law at the Handelsakademie in Hermannstadt in 1855.
+Krajnc kept this position until 1870, when he became a professor of Austrian civil law and German common law at the University of Innsbruck.

-In 1871, Krajnc was appointed professor of civil law in Prague.
+In 1871, Krajnc was appointed a professor of civil law in Prague.
 This appointment soon turned into a political issue.
 The climate at the University of Prague was dominated and severely poisoned by deep animosities between German-Austrians and Czechs, both among teaching staff as well as among students.
-Many German-Austrians perceived Krajnc as a protégé of Austria's Minister of Education Josef Jireček, who was of Czech ancestry, and took the sudden and forced early retirement of Krajnc's German predecessor as an affront.
+Many German-Austrians perceived Krajnc – who was not a Czech but nevertheless a Slav – to be a protégé of Austria's Minister of Education Josef Jireček, who was of Czech ancestry, and took the sudden and forced early retirement of Krajnc's German predecessor as an affront.
 A group of German-speaking students, among their leaders Fritz Mauthner, caused his inaugural lecture to end in riots.
 A note of protest against Krajnc's appointment was written by German-Austrian students at the University's faculty of law and directed to the Austrian Ministry of Education, but to no avail.

 Krajnc died in Prague in 1875.